AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-crm-packageless-integration.md

 ## Standard [!DNL Marketo Measure] Installation {#standard-marketo-measure-installation}

-Through the standard [!DNL Marketo Measure] installation, you're required to install a [!DNL Salesforce] Package or a [!DNL Microsoft Dynamics] Managed Solution.
+Through the standard [!DNL Marketo Measure] installation, you are required to install a [!DNL Salesforce] Package or a [!DNL Microsoft Dynamics] Managed Solution.
 The installation includes custom objects/entities and custom fields that are added to the CRM that [!DNL Marketo Measure] can then write data to.

 A packageless integration with [!DNL Marketo Measure] is for customers who don't want to create custom objects/entities or custom fields in your CRM.
 It's also a good option for customers who are using an external Data Warehouse.